...

 Due to their several conceptual similarities, pataphysics is naturally likened by some to quantum physics.
 Jarry’s pataphysics were promulgated by the posthumous publication of his Dr. Faustroll, six years after Einstein introduced quantum physics in 1905, with his paper on the photoelectric effect – proving that photons (wave/particles of light) are impossibly both waves and particles at the same time.

-In their natural unobserved state, photons always remain as both waves and particles, as well as neither waves nor particles - at the same time.
-Physicists call that fuzzy semi-defined state superposition.
-And just as a single q-bit in a quantum computer can impossibly hold and not-hold a number of various different values all at the same time, so can a pataphysical word, sentence, image, or meme.
+And just as a single superpositional q-bit in a quantum computer can impossibly hold and not-hold a number of various contradictory values all at the same time, so can a pataphysical word, sentence, image, or meme.
+It’s like a reflection, or an iterative allegory.

 To borrow from the operation and curtilage of quantum physics: pataphysical words and texts will remain in superposition until they’re conceptually observed, in the particular (no pun intended), and thereby mentally “collapsed” around an assisted fungible meaning – exactly in the same way as that occurs when an inherently-fuzzy quon (quantum particle) collapses from superposition into distinct particular boundaries once it’s observed (“measured” is the technical term) by some observer.

-Given the isomorphic relationship and mirrored reflections between the basic structures of pataphysics and quantum physics, it’s easy to imagine an outline of coherence between these two very different enterprises.
+Given the isomorphic relationship and mirrored reflections between the basic structures of pataphysics and quantum physics, it’s easy to perceive an outline of coherence between these two very different enterprises.
 We can at least call that an interesting haptic synchronicity, or perhaps it’s the zeitgeist, or better yet: a covalent topological conceptualization of the tenor of the times; i.e. simply a result of both Alfred Jarry and Albert Einstein breathing in the same fresh new Twentieth Century, non-Euclidian airs.

 It’s coincidentally interesting that the quantum particles getting the most press these days are the six-flavored, super-tiny, recently-discovered components of protons and neutrons, to which Murry Gell-Mann, a fan of Finnegan, gave the name quarks.